 \subsection{Ethical Considerations}

-All experiments were conducted on locally hosted models using software fault injection; no real user traffic or production systems were affected.
-Prior to publication, we disclosed the vulnerability to the vLLM maintainers on April 8, 2026 via a GitHub Security Advisory, along with a proposed patch.
-The maintainers declined the proposal, regarding the threat scenario as not plausible in current deployments.
-Source code and data will be made available upon publication; the release will not include tools for physical Rowhammer exploitation or GPU memory address translation.
+All experiments used locally hosted models with software fault injection; no real user traffic or production systems were affected.
+Prior to publication, we disclosed the vulnerability to the vLLM maintainers (April 8, 2026) via a GitHub Security Advisory with a proposed patch; they declined it, regarding the threat scenario as not plausible in current deployments.
+Source code and data will be released upon publication, excluding tools for physical Rowhammer exploitation or GPU memory address translation.